 Reynolds played sports throughout his childhood, always picturing himself reaching the highest possible level.
 However, throughout most of his upbringing, as much of his time was spent in the backfield as the backcourt, hardly the blueprint to reaching a Division I, nationally-ranked college basketball program.

-Reynolds has two siblings, both sisters; one of them is a top-ranked high school basketball player in New Jersey.
+Reynolds Jr. has two siblings, both sisters, and one of them is a top-ranked high school basketball player in New Jersey.
 It is no coincidence given the work-ethic and determination of their father, that both are succeeding playing the sport they love.

 “It’s definitely a challenge,” Reynolds Sr. said.
 “Trying to still be a part of everything they have got going on here; trying to make whatever difference I can from afar.
 Not be a part of everything physically, but mentally, emotionally, spiritually.”

-Reynolds did not know how to react when his dad became visible through the clear glass windows of the team’s film room.
-He knew something seemed suspicious about the way this film session was being conducted, as it was more drawn out than usual.
-Still, Reynolds was left in shock when the mystery was finally solved with his dad walking through the doors in full uniform.
+Reynolds Jr. did not know how to react when his dad became visible through the windows of the team’s film room.
+He knew something seemed suspicious about the way the film session was being conducted, as it was more drawn out than usual.
+Still, Reynolds Jr. was left in shock when the mystery was finally solved with his dad walking through the doors in full uniform.

-“I had a feeling, but I didn’t really know,” Reynolds said.
+“I had a feeling, but I didn’t really know,” Reynolds Jr. said.
 “When he came around the corner, I couldn’t really react.
 I was just shocked, like, ‘oh snap, he’s right here.’
-That was why I didn’t really cry or anything because I was just in shock.”
+That was why I didn’t really cry or anything, because I was just in shock.”

 Now back home, Reynolds Sr. will have a chance to see his son play in person.
 Listening seven hours ahead in Greece, Reynolds Sr. was able to hear his son drain a buzzer-beating shot in that season-opening win against Fairleigh Dickinson, as well as a fall-away shot versus Vanderbilt right before the clock hit triple zeroes on another win on Nov.
 25.